 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal. - Section 9 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal. - Section 10 of this chapter tells more about the process for Level 3, 4, and 5 appeals.

-SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon Section 9.1 This section is about four services only: Home health care, skilled nursing facility care, hospice care and Comprehensive Outpatient Rehabilitation Facility (CORF) services
+SECTION 19 How to ask us to keep covering certain medical services if you think your coverage is ending too soon

+Section 9.1 This section is only about four services: Home health care, skilled nursing facility care, hospice care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services